 Students and parents are welcome to attend; sessions are 7:00 – 8:00 p.m.

-Applications are available online and are due March 16, 2017.
+Applications will be available online in January, 2018 and will be due March 15, 2018.
 Personal interviews will take place in April and students are notified of selection in May.

 Leadership U is a four-month program and consists of the following components:

 Leadership U is open to high school sophomores who live or attend school in Howard County.
 Students may attend public or private school, or be home-schooled.

 Students must have a desire to learn about their community and a willingness to volunteer.
 LU is a great way to meet new people from different schools who share similar interests in knowing more about their community, and who want to make a positive impact.

 The program kicks off in July with daily sessions of team building and learning activities.
 The Leadership U schedule works for many busy students, even those who have fall sports or other activities.

 Part I: The Summer Session: (TBD) July 29 – August 3, 2018

 Students are required to attend each day of the summer session.

 Days 1-2: Students attend a 1 and 1/2-day team building session (not an overnight retreat) during which students engage in problem-solving exercises to learn about leadership and team development.

 Day 3: Students learn about leadership qualities and values, and cultural diversity.
 They may take a personality inventory test to learn about their own leadership styles and how to work with other people.